swssr/offerzen-ir/README.md

 ##  Task B

-I first started by cleaning up any left over issues from task one. \
+I started by cleaning up any left over issues from task A. \
-From the on I build a container re-using the wrapper already defined on Task 1. \
+From there on I built a container re-using the wrapper class already defined on Task A. \
-Next step was adding a wrapped `<input>` element with an svg search icon from Figma on top.
+Next step was adding a wrapped `<input>` element with an svg search icon top.

-- I made the *search-icon* `pointer-events: none;` to make it click through.
+- The *search-icon* has `pointer-events: none;` to make it click through.
 - I cleaned up the input text and placeholder.
 - Finally, I noticed that when typing your search query, the table has jarring content shift, I made the `table-layout: fixed;` to address this.